 But if you prefer a very simple rewards system where you book travel with your card and redeem miles for those purchases later, the Capital One Venture card is a better option.
 Plus, you can still transfer your points to airline partners if you decide to explore that option.

 If you’re interested in cash back, both cards are more or less equal.
 Again, unless you do a lot of travel and dining spend.

 With the Capital One Venture card, you earn 2 Venture miles per $1 on all purchases.
 Then, you can redeem miles to offset your travel purchases.
 Your miles are worth 1 cent each and you don’t have to worry about blackout dates and you’ll earn miles and points for your trip.

-The Chase Sapphire Preferred is a great option for folks looking to get Big Travel with Small Money!
+The Chase Sapphire Preferred is a great option for folks looking to get the most award travel for their spending.
 Because you can transfer the flexible points you earn to airline and hotel partners for luxury travel, like Business Class award flights to Europe or amazing hotel stays!